 Lastly, Minkoff addresses how the brand is leveraging customer feedback to help inform its marketing strategy during this pandemic.
 What the brand learned is that its customers wanted entertainment, they wanted to be surprised and delighted, and they wanted to be distracted.
 And that’s what Rebecca Minkoff is delivering through its email and social content, all in a tone that’s authentic to the brand.

-To watch Minkoff’s full interview from the Women in Retail and Total Retail Virtual Lounge, as well as interviews with Mike Edwards, president and CEO, Hanna Andersson; Chris Rowland, president and CEO, Pet Supplies Plus; and Neela Montgomery, CEO, Crate and Barrel, click here.
+To watch Minkoff’s full interview from the Women in Retail and Total Retail Virtual Exchange, as well as interviews with Mike Edwards, president and CEO, Hanna Andersson; Chris Rowland, president and CEO, Pet Supplies Plus; and Neela Montgomery, CEO, Crate and Barrel, click here.